SleepyLark/RidgeRadio/README.md

 5. Living In The City (Vocal Version) (Sonic R)

 **Disc SP**

-*No changes* (I haven't unlocked it yet so it's not worth replacing at the moment)
+*No changes* (I haven't unlocked it yet, so it's not worth replacing at the moment)

 ## No Backseat Driving
-I found the commentary while racing to be kind of childish and rather annoying, so instead of turning the voices off in the settings I decided to just replaced all the voice clips to be empty.
-You can edit it by deleting which ones you want to play since I didn't have time to listen and mark what each were saying.
+I found the commentary while racing to be kind of childish and rather annoying, so instead of turning the voices off in the settings, I decided to just replace all the voice clips to be empty.
+You can edit it by deleting which ones you want to play since I didn't have time to listen and mark what each was saying.

 ## Inital D
+I tried picking songs that were community favorites since I wasn't super familiar with the show outside of edits I've seen of it.

 The opening movie has been replaced with [this video](https://www.youtube.com/watch?v=pqOBO0OMaQQ)

 **Track Listing**: